ntfwc/bash_vid_to_gif/Readme.md

 #Description
-A small script to convert a video or part of a video to a gif file.
+A small bash script to convert a video or part of a video to a gif file.

 #Dependencies
 * FFmpeg/Libav